Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Conclusion

 \section{Conclusion}

-In this paper, we propose a lightweight joint attention transformer architecture.
+In this paper, we propose a lightweight joint attention transformer.
 We use transformer-based architecture to get wide receptive field information and cooperate with local layers with RRDB by joint attention with each other.
-Our proposed HSV loss can stabilize the colors in early training steps and eventually further improve the inpainting performance.
-We use the CSWin transformer and redesign the transformer block to not confuse the two self-attentions and achieve significant improvements.
-Our experiments demonstrate that our proposed model using small amount of parameters can still generate similar or even better inpainting results than other state-of-the-art methods.
+Our proposed HS loss can stabilize the colors in early training steps and eventually further improve the inpainting performance.
+We refer to the CSWin transformer and proposed the SWMH transformer block to not confuse the two self-attentions and achieve significant improvements.
+Our experiments demonstrate that the proposed model using small amount of parameters can still generate similar or even better inpainting results than other SOTA methods.
 Those large models do have an advantage in details but not every researcher has enough hardware support.
-Therefore we propose this approach to demonstrate small models are also able to compete with large models.
+Therefore, we propose this approach to demonstrate small models are also able to compete with large models. \selectfont